Group Steering: Approaches Based on Power Moments: Steer the group of agents as a probability density function

-With a vast group of agents, i.e., $N$ is large, a conventional approach is to approximate $x(k)$ and $u(k)$ as random variables for which the density functions are denoted as $q_{k}$ and $p_{k}$.
+Let $\mathcal{D}$ denote the space of probability density functions $p$ on the real line with support there.
+Let $\mathcal{D}_{2n}$ be the subset of all $p \in \mathcal{D}$ that have at least $2n$ finite moments (in addition to the zeroth power moment, which is 1 by definition).
+With a vast group of agents, i.e., $N$ is large, a conventional approach is to approximate $x(k)$ and $u(k)$ as random variables for which the density functions are denoted as $q_{k}$ and $p_{k}$, both in $\mathcal{D}_{2n}$.
 It is a mean-field approximation \cite{biswal2020stabilization} of the state evolution of the agents.
 The problem of steering the group of agents is then turned to steering an initial density function to a terminal one.
 The density control problem is formulated as follows.